School’s out for the SUMMER! Stay safe this summer with these summer safety tips that are easy to overlook.

 Aside from being uncomfortable, sunburns can increase your risk of skin cancer.

-Wear protective clothing, stay in the shade, and apply sunscreen regularly to avoid getting burnt.
+Wear protective clothing (affiliate link), stay in the shade, and apply sunscreen regularly to avoid getting burnt.

 This is particularly important when you’re hanging out in or by the water.